Causality and dielectric functions for linear media with spatial dispersion: Introduction

+In the same way as Kramers-Kr\"onig relations, our approach can be also applied in the context of any theory of linear response \cite{Nussenzveig1972} based on a triple, Input-Output-Response function, that are connected by a relation of the sort (\ref{e1}) or (\ref{e2}), where the triple is Electric field-Polarization-Susceptibility.
+A similar connection is found in scattering processes, e. g. \cite{Schutzer1951} and \cite{VanKampen1953}, where the triple is made of Incoming wave, Scattered wave and $S$-matrix.

+The condition that we have called FS-causality has been explicitly invoked elsewhere, see refs. \cite{Toll1956} to \cite{Kirzhnits1987} to quote a few but, curiously, Toll's paper \cite{Toll1956} obviates the spatially dispersive case, in which the response function should depend also on the wave vector $\mathbf{q}\,$.

+Leontovich's work \cite{Leontovich1961} is the most accomplished previous attempt to extend the Kramers-Kr\"onig relations to media with spatial dispersion.
+He considers the connection of electric field (input) and current density (output) through conductivity $\sigma(q,\omega)$ (response function) and assumes that the latter is the same in all inertial reference frames.
+His study is restricted to one space coordinate and it is not clear whether his reasoning applies to higher dimensions.
+Moreover, the assumption that $\sigma$ is a Lorentz scalar is criticized by some authors ---see \cite{Melrose1977} and \cite{SunPuri1989}--- who, on relaxing this requirement, arrive at the same relation as Leontovich.
+This suggests that Lorentz invariance or covariance of $\sigma$ is not essential for Leontovich's generalization and we shall here derive it on the basis of more general assumptions.

-In what follows we shall find out the implications of FS-causality on the dielectric function $\varepsilon(q,\omega)$ ---or alternatively, the electric susceptibility $\chi(q,\omega)\,$--- (we will be restricted to isotropic media).
+In what follows we will work out the implications of finite speed causality on the electric susceptibility $\chi(q,\omega)\,$ (we will be restricted to isotropic media).
 We shall proceed in much the same way as standard textbooks \cite{Jackson} derive Kramers-Kronig relations.
 In section \ref{S1} we prove that FS-causality implies that susceptibility is a doubly analytic function in some region in $\mathbb{C}^2$ and it has consequences on its asymptotic behavior as well.
-In Section \ref{S4} we derive a generalization of Kramers-Kronig relations suitable for FS-causality.
-Finally in Section \ref{S5} several dielectric functions commonly used in the literature are examined to check whether the finite speed causality condition is violated or not.
-Although most results in the paper currently refer to the electric susceptibility $\chi$, they also hold for the dielectric function.
+In Section \ref{S4} we derive a generalization of Kramers-Kronig relations suitable for FS-causality and compare it with previous results \cite{Leontovich1961}.
+In Section \ref{S5} several dielectric functions commonly used in the literature are examined to check whether the FS-causality condition is satisfied or not.
+Finally Section \ref{S6} is devoted to discuss and compare our generalization of Kramers-Kr\"onig relations with previous proposals, \cite{Leontovich1961}, \cite{Melrose1977}, \cite{Kirzhnits1987}, \cite{SunPuri1989} and \cite{Dolgov1982}.